 Non-empirical confirmation … is essential for endorsing the multiverse hypothesis.
 There is a problem, however: by definition, it is impossible to empirically test the idea that non-empirical confirmation works also with respect to hypotheses that are empirically untestable in principle.

 Precisely so.
 It is a careful and reasoned analysis.
 I look forward to the further development of his ideas in this context.

-Richard Dawid is a philosopher of science at the University of Vienna and has a PhD in theoretical physics.
+Richard Dawid is a philosopher of science at Stockholm University and has a PhD in theoretical physics.